-Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables decoupling and scaling of microservices, distributed systems, and serverless applications.
-SQS facilitates message exchange between different system components asynchronously and reliably, helping to build highly scalable and resilient applications.
+The Amazon Simple Queue Service (SQS) is a fully managed message queue service that enables decoupling and communication between microservices, distributed systems, and serverless applications.
+SQS facilitates asynchronous and reliable message exchange between different components of a system, helping to build highly scalable and resilient solutions.
+It is important to emphasize making our solution more resilient and highlighting the asynchronous nature of communication.

-• System Decoupling: Allows different parts of an application to communicate without depending on immediate availability of each other.
+Reduces Coupling Between Integrations: Allows different parts of an application to communicate without relying on each other’s immediate availability.

-• Security: Offers granular access control with AWS Identity and Access Management (IAM) and encryption in transit (TLS) and at rest (AWS KMS).
+Security: Provides granular access control with AWS Identity and Access Management (IAM) and encryption in transit (TLS) and at rest (AWS KMS).

-• Queue Types: Supports Standard and FIFO (First-In-First-Out) queues to meet different application requirements.
+Queue Types: Supports Standard and FIFO (First-In-First-Out) queues.

-• AWS Services Integration: Easily integrates with other AWS services, such as AWS Lambda, Amazon S3, Amazon EC2, and Amazon SNS.
+Integration with AWS Services: Easily integrates with other AWS services such as AWS Lambda, Amazon S3, Amazon EC2, and Amazon SNS.

 Fundamental Concepts